Isdanbull/isdanbull.github.io/_posts/2022-03-06-mushrooms.md

 Much better!
-Most of the columns seem pretty self explanitory.
+Most of the columns seem pretty self explanatory.
 The exception is the class column which turns out to have two unique values: 'edible' and 'poisonous'.
 Well, as budding (or in this case sporing??) data scientists our next step seems obvious - let's see how well we can classify mushrooms as poisonous or edible!

 ## EDA